muhammadaus/Kai-Sign/README.md

 ## What this is for

 People keep losing money because they don't know what their wallets are signing.
 ByBit lost 1.4 Billion dollars.
-Ledger made a standard to help describe contract actions in English so they the wallet can display them to the user.
+Ledger made a standard called ERC7730 to help describe contract actions in English so they the wallet can display them to the user.
 But it uses a centralized repo controlled by them.
 Other hardware wallets don't want to use that.

 We built a tool for decentralized on-chain curation of ERC7730 specs using the reality.eth optimistic oracle and Kleros, and we forked the Ledger ERC7730 creation tool to access it.